Hazard Communication & Chemical Safety

 Availability

-SDS's must be readily available to all employees.
-Contractors must supply SJU with a copy of an MSDS for all products used by their employees on the SJU campus.
-A file of SDS's for all housekeeping and maintenance products must be located within the Auxiliary Services offices for contractors and SJU use.
+SDS's must be readily available/accessible to all employees.
+Contractors must supply SJU with a copy of an SDS for all products used by their employees on an SJU campus.
+SDS's for all housekeeping and maintenance products must be located within the Auxiliary Services offices for contractors and SJU use, or made available for use.

 Procurement and Labeling